 Full details of the schools SEN policy can be found by clicking here.

-On the Registration form available on the Admissions website or directly from the School in hard copy.
+The Church Registration form available to download at the bottom of this page or directly from the School in hard copy.

 Boys living outside of the designated area and on low incomes may be entitled to priority when places are allocated.
 Parents should indicate that their son qualifies for Free School Meals on the Registration Form and provide documentary evidence.